 Event batching works with both out-of-the-box and custom event dispatchers.

-Make sure that you are not sending personally identifiable information (PII) to Optimizely.
-The event batching process doesn't remove PII from events.
+Make sure that you are not sending personally identifiable information (PII) to Optimizely Feature Experimentation.
+The event batching process does not remove PII from events.

 Configure event batching

 Event batching can be enabled through the usage of